 Smell the Roses at the Butchart Gardens

 Visited by more than one million people each year, the Butchart Gardens has become an icon of Victoria, as well as a National Historic Site of Canada.
 This breathtaking 55-acre garden is home to 900 bedding plant varieties, 26 greenhouses, and 50 full-time gardeners!
-Whether you’re travelling solo, with your family, or on a romantic date with your partner, the Butchard Gardens is a must-do when visiting Victoria.
+Whether you’re travelling solo, with your family, or on a romantic date with your partner, the Butchart Gardens is a must-do when visiting Victoria.
 It’s just a stunning place to walk around.
 However, they also have a Saturday firework show, boat tours, evening entertainment, and a lovely gift shop.
 Roses, tulips, daffodils, hyacinths, and Japanese maples are just some of the magnificent flora you might see in this world-famous garden.

 Visit the Royal BC Museum

 Founded in 1886, the Royal British Columbia Museum is a great place to learn about BC’s natural and human history.
 There are three permanent galleries inside, including Natural History, Becoming BC, and the First Peoples Gallery.
 The natural history collection alone has more than 750,000 records of specimens that are almost exclusively from the province.
 The Royal BC Museum is also home to touring exhibitions, such as the Titanic, Egyptian artifacts, and the Vikings.
 You can also watch educational films and commercial films at the IMAX Victoria theatre.
 It’s also conveniently located within walking distance from the Empress Hotel and the inner harbour.

 Visit Fisherman’s Wharf